 DJI Phantom 3 4K

 If aerial photography is an absolute must and you can sacrifice a bit on other features that might only be decent, then the DJI Phantom 3 4K is for you.
-The last product on the Phantom DJI 3 drone series, this one hits the $700 price point and performs exactly as it was intended.
+The last product on the Phantom DJI 3 drone series, this one goes for around $600 and performs exactly as it was intended.

 The 12 MP 4K camera is absolutely amazing and records footage like a dream.
 It is almost similar to the Phantom Professional given the fact that it implements the same controller, the same camera and around 25 minutes of battery life, except for a few tradeoffs.

 The transmission distance is lower in comparison to the professional version (1200m outdoors in comparison to 5km for the professional version).
 The same story applies to CE transmission distance as well, where the DJI Phantom 3 Professional trumps the Phantom 3 4K by having a transmission distance of 3.5 km compared to 500 meters.

 So it should be clear by now that the DJI Phantom 3 4K model is not an exact duplicate of the Professional model except in terms of camera.
 So if aerial photography and videography is your thing, we wouldn’t hesitate to recommend it.